kahaaga/SimplexIntersection.jl/README.md

 This will create a local copy of the repository in your `~/.julia/v0.6/` directory.
 Make sure to install the dependencies that get listed during installation.

-## R bindings
-An R package, rSimplexIntersection, that wraps the functions in SimplexIntersection.jl is available [here](https://github.com/kahaaga/r-simplexintersection).

 # Examples
 ```julia
 # Load package